About File Deletion

 Mac (Chrome)

-Delete directly from Reading Forest
+Delete directly from Reading Forest (Paid Plans Only)

-Safari is not supported
+Safari / Firefox are not supported

 How to Delete from Reading Forest (Chrome, Recommended)